Who Can Register to Vote

 Marion County Public Libraries

-For more information on additional agencies or to request an application be mailed to you, please contact us at 352-620-3290.
+For more information or to request an application be mailed to you, please contact us at 352-620-3290.

 We are required to receive the original form containing applicant's original signature.
 Therefore, new application forms received by e-mail or fax are NOT valid and can not be accepted.

 You can register or update your record any time.
 To vote in an upcoming election, the deadline to register is the 29th day before that election.
 A later registration deadline is available under limited circumstances for military and overseas citizens.

 Political Party Affiliation - Florida is a Closed Primary State